Mini Loader vs Connect and Release Wheelbarrow: Which Is Better for Moving Mulch?

 The problem is pushing it too far.

-What Is a Connect and Release Wheelbarrow?
+What Is a Connect and Release Wheelbarrow System?

-It allows a compatible mower or machine equipped with a rear 2-inch receiver to move a wheelbarrow over distance.
+The W.I.T.C.H.™ allows a compatible mower or machine equipped with a rear 2-inch receiver to move a wheelbarrow over distance.

 Then, when the wheelbarrow reaches the work area, it can be released and used by hand.